ksu-kvitneva/yat/C-V.md

 **Contributed presentations at International Conferences**: 12 talks, 12 posters.

  **Academic Positions:**
-- 2020 - 2023: Postdoc at the University of Bern, <a class="post-link" href="https://abriellab.org/" target="_blank">Hugues Abriel Laboratory </a>.
+- 2020 - 2023: Postdoc at the University of Bern, <a class="post-link" href="https://abriellab.org/" target="_blank">Ion channel & channelopathy research group</a>.
 - 2019 - 2020: Postdoc at the University of Lille, Laboratory of Cell Physiology.
 - 2013 - 2017: PhD candidate at the University of Lille, Laboratory of Cell Physiology.
 - 2012 - 2013: Visiting researcher at Imperial College London in the Neuroscience solutions to cancer.